Temple University Japan Campus

 Osaka

-The Osaka location is in Umeda, Kita-ku and houses the Graduate College of Education.
-The Graduate College of Education will be transitioning to a fully online and/or Tokyo-based format beginning in the Fall 2024 semester.
+The Osaka location was in Umeda, Kita-ku and houses the Graduate College of Education, closed in 2024.
+The Graduate College of Education transitioned to a fully online and/or Tokyo-based format beginning in the Fall 2024 semester.

 Academics